Administration of Justice

 Upon completion of this course, the student will be able to:

-- explain each step of the criminal justice process from the point of arrest to the criminal trial.
+- identify and explain each step of the criminal justice process from the point of arrest to the criminal trial.

 - analyze the roles played by prosecutors, criminal defense attorneys, and judges in the criminal justice process.